Enhancing corporate methodology (eCapital) - Sinclair Knight Merz

 Developing accredited course (Advanced Diploma of Project Management) - AIM NSW

-Sinclair Knight Merz (SKM), a leading international engineering, sciences and project delivery firm, have a highly developed corporate methodology (e-Capital) for managing major projects, particularly EPCM (Engineer, Procure, Construct, Manage) project.
+Sinclair Knight Merz (SKM), now Jacobs Engineering Group, a leading international engineering, sciences and project delivery firm, have a highly developed corporate methodology (e-Capital) for managing major projects, particularly EPCM (Engineer, Procure, Construct, Manage) project.
 AGS Consulting & Training (AGS) were engaged to assist in further enhancing the system.
 AGS contributed on a number of levels including strategic advice as well as the production of documentation related to Project Management, Construction Management and Commissioning Management.
 AGS were engaged by SKM as a result of prior collaboration, development of the Roads & Traffic NSW Project Management Guide & Major Projects Development system.

 Key outputs from the SKM engagement included: